 On the left spine there's a ceramic volume rocker, with no markings.
 On the right spine there's a ceramic power button and the SIM tray, which you'll need a SIM tool or a pin to pop out.
 The Nexus 5 does not open, so there's no microSD card support or battery switching.

-The Nexus 5 is one of the most comfortable phones I've ever used.
+The Nexus 5 is one of the most comfortable phones I've used.
 It is comparably slow to heat up, so there are no issues holding it while watching movies or during extended gaming sessions.
 The soft-touch finish contrasts perfectly with the ceramic buttons, which makes them very easy to find and use without looking.

 There are negatives.
 The camera lens protrudes enough to make you worry about it taking the brunt of any impact when the Nexus 5 is put down on a flat surface.
 That glass expanse, without any protective lip or border, suggests that a drop could easily result in disaster and scratches might be easy to come by.